goauthentik/authentik/website/integrations/services/writefreely/index.md

 Restart writefreely.service

-### Account-Linking
+## Account linking

-Afterwards and especially when your username in authentik (e. g. your E-Mail-address) and your WriteFreely-username may differ, you need to link your account to authentik's authentication mechanism once-only.
-This can be done after logging in with local credentials and choosing "Customize" in the menu and "Account settings" afterwards.
-Amongst the option "Linked Accounts", one click on "authentik" finally connects both authentication layers!
+If your username in authentik and your WriteFreely username differ, you may need to link your accounts before being able to use SSO.

+This can be done after logging into Writefreely with local credentials, navigating to "Customize" in the menu and "Account settings" afterwards.
+Amongst the option "Linked Accounts", click on "authentik", and your accounts will be linked.

 ## Additional Resources